DEFINITIONS - A NEUROLOGY GLOSSARY

 Trigeminal impression - a hollow zone in the petrous temporal bone's apex.
 The trigeminal ganglion sits here within Meckel's cave.

-Uncinate fasciculus - a white matter tract linking the limbic (temporal) regions with the frontal lobe.
+Uncinate fasciculus - a white matter tract linking the limbic (temporal) regions with the frontal lobe, involved in behaviours and how they relate to emotion

 Eponymously-named anatomical structures